At a Glance

 Drivers will beep their horns three times on passing and it is free to have a look round, though what different rituals one should do on entering the temple is impenetrable without the help of a local to explain.

 You can walk to the tip of the jetty where the boats are moored up and gain a great view of both the tree-lined sandbar and the inlet it creates, as well the bay and ocean beyond.

 Offshore, there are two uninhabited islands, Koh Mapring off the southern side of the bay and Koh Chang Noi off the northern headland.
 Both can easily be visited by taking a kayak, with some good snorkeling off either and even a small beach on Koh Chang Noi.

-Klong Son – inland to the Waterfall and Elephant Camp
+Inland to the Waterfall and Elephant Camp

-A left at the 7-11 crossroads takes you along a wonderful winding road through fruit orchards and lines of rubber trees, deep into the valley, until it ultimately ends at the ford which marks the entrance to the waterfall, Klong Jao Leuam.
+A left at the 7-11 crossroads takes you past the school along a wonderful winding road through fruit orchards and lines of rubber trees, deep into the valley, until ultimately ending at the ford which marks the entrance to Klong Son’s waterfall, Klong Jao Leuam.

-Immediately after the Aiyapura Resort turning, the road begins its ascent up over the mountain, an interesting journey to say the least complete with both very steep sections and some switchbacks before it drops down into White Sand Beach and the west coast.
+Immediately after the Aiyapura Resort turning, the main road begins its ascent up over the mountain, an interesting journey to say the least complete with both very steep sections and some switchbacks before it drops down into White Sand Beach and the west coast.